jordyorel/orus-lang/JIT_PHASE4_BASELINE_PLAN.md

 ## Goal

 Deliver measurable tier-4 speedups without waiting for trace recording or inline caches by turning the stub backend into a straight-line compiler for the hot loop/function that triggered the promotion.
-This keeps the roadmap intact while allowing the VM to demonstrate tangible performance wins before the "Future Enhancement" work lands.
+This keeps the roadmap intact while allowing the VM to demonstrate tangible performance wins before the "Future Enhancement" work lands and covers the full set of Orus value kinds (`i32`, `i64`, `u32`, `u64`, `f64`, and `string`).

 ## Step-by-Step Improvements